Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 02 Select the Google Cloud Platform (GCP) project that you want to examine from the console top navigation bar.

-03 Navigate to Cloud Storage dashboard at https://console.cloud.google.com/storage.
+03 Navigate to Cloud Storage console available at https://console.cloud.google.com/storage.

-04 In the navigation panel, select Browser to access the list with all the Cloud Storage buckets created for the selected project.
+04 In the navigation panel, select Buckets to access the list with all the Cloud Storage buckets created for the selected project.

-05 Click on the name of the storage bucket that you want to examine.
+05 Click on the name of the storage bucket that you want to examine, listed in the Name column.

-06 Select the Permissions tab to access the permissions available for selected bucket.
+06 Select the PERMISSIONS tab to access the permissions defined for selected bucket.

-08 Repeat step no. 5 – 7 for each storage bucket available within the selected project.
+08 Repeat steps no. 5 – 7 for each storage bucket available within the selected project.

 09 Repeat steps no. 2 – 8 for each project deployed in your Google Cloud account.